d3x0r/STFRPhysics/AI/Revised/HPF_recovery_of_physical_constants.md

 1\,\text{s} = \sqrt{\text{F}\cdot\text{H}}, \qquad 1\,\text{kg} \sim \frac{\text{F}\cdot\text{H}}{\text{m}}, \qquad r_0 = 1 \text{ (natural length)}
 $$

+Taken together, these expressions are the paper's central output.
+They do not say that everything has been derived.
+They say that the apparent diversity of the packaged constants is at least partly downstream of a much smaller upstream basis.

 #### What would be needed to go further

 1. A substrate-level derivation of the isolated support scale.